 Some tips to help with this:

 1. Realize you cannot control other people.
 They are going to do the crazy, stupid, incorrect things they are going to do.
 You can’t force them to do anything else.
 You can’t force someone to stop being lazy or lying to you or cheating on you.
 The only person you can control is you.
 You get to decide how much you’re going to let this person’s behavior impact you.
 Your worrying, obsessing, venting, etc. has zero impact on them – and only hurts you.

-2. You have two choices – learn to live with the behavior or change your relationship to the person.
+2. You have three choices – change your thinking, change your behavior, or do nothing.
 My boyfriend is not a planner – it’s just not his way.
 This used to drive me completely insane.
 I would constantly argue the importance of planning – that if you failed to plan, you planned to fail.
 I was quick to point out occasions where his lack of planning cost him (I’m such a charmer!).
 He finally told me that if I liked planning so much, I could just plan everything and he would gladly go along.
 I finally accepted that I was never going to change him.
-I can either make the plans, live with no plan, or find a new boyfriend.
+I can either live with no plan (changing how I think about planning), make the plan myself (changing my behavior), find a new boyfriend (also changing my behavior) or just keep complaining about it.
 But I’ll never make him a planner.

 3. Examine your role in the behavior.
 Did the driver ahead of you cut you off because you just started talking on your cell and slowed 20 MPH?
 Did your teenager lie to you because the last time he told you the truth he was grounded?
 Is your spouse cheating because you are on the road 358 days a year?
 I’m not condoning any of the behaviors – I’m just asking you to look at the only person you can control – you.
 Maybe you are playing a role and not even realizing it.